 Disclaimer - This job description is only a summary of the typical functions of the job.
 It is not an exhaustive or comprehensive list of all possible job responsibilities, tasks and duties.
 The responsibilities, tasks, and duties of the jobholder may differ from those outlined in the job description and that other duties, as assigned, may be part of the job.
 Freedom House may add, change, or remove essential and other duties at any time.

 Work Environment and Physical Demands:

-We invite qualified candidates to complete an online application and submit a resume, and cover letter with salary history and desired salary (only candidates who send salary requirements will be considered for the position).
+We invite qualified candidates to complete an online application and submit a resume and cover letter.

 Only candidates who have been selected for an interview will be contacted.

-Only candidates authorized to work in the U.S. without any restrictions need to apply.
+Only candidates authorized to work in the U.S. without any restrictions need apply.

 Successful candidates will be applying for this unpaid internship as part of an established colleague/graduate school internship program.

 A fixed stipend for travel cost will be available.